Quasirandom Load Balancing: Analysis on the hypercube

 \subsection{Log-concave passage time on paths}

 To prove \thmref{cube}, we first consider a discrete-time random walk on a path $\path=(0,1,\ldots, d)$ starting at node~$0$.
 We make use of a special generating function, called \emph{$z$\nobreakdash-transform}.
 The $z$\nobreakdash-transform of a function $g\colon\N\mapsto \R_{\ge 0}$ is defined by $\cG(z)=\sum_{i=0}^{\infty} g(i)\cdot z^{-i}$.
 We will use the fact that a convolution reduces to multiplication in the $z$\nobreakdash-plane.
-Instead of the z-transform one could carry out a similar analysis using the \emph{probability generating function}.
-We choose to use the z-transform here since it leads to slightly simpler arithmetic expressions.
+More formally, if $\cG_1$ and $\cG_2$ are the $z$\nobreakdash-transforms of $g_1$ and $g_2$, respectively, then the product $\cG_1 \cdot \cG_2$ is the $z$\nobreakdash-transform of their convolution $g_1 * g_2$.
+Instead of the $z$-transform one could carry out a similar analysis using the \emph{probability generating function}.
+We choose to use the $z$-transform here since it leads to slightly simpler arithmetic expressions.

 Our analysis also uses the \emph{geometric distribution} with parameter~$p$, which is defined by $\Geo(p)(t)=(1-p)^{t-1}\,p$ for $t \in \N \setminus \{ 0 \}$ and $\Geo(p)(0)=0$.
 It is easy to check that $\Geo(p)$ is log-concave.
 Moreover, the $z$\nobreakdash-transform of $\Geo(p)$ is